audomsak/service-registry/installation-guide.md

 ## Testing Service Registry via REST API

-Service Registry can be interacted with via 3 main methods:
+Once you've finished setting the Service Registry, you might need to run a few tests/checks to make sure that everything is working as expected.
+Service Registry can be interacted with via 3 main channels/methods.

 1. Web console
 2. REST API
 3. Client API (Programming)

+You've already seen how to access the web console in the previous steps.
+Now, we'll have a look how to interact with the Service Registry via REST APIs also a quick example of performance testing.

-### API testing using Postman
+### REST API testing using Postman

 This guide has provide a [Postman](https://www.postman.com/) collection with some example of requests to interact with the Service Registry via REST API calls.
 You can import the [Postman collection](service-registry.postman_collection.json) and [Postman environment](service-registry.test.postman_environment.json) files to Postman application as explained in the Postman official guide [here](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/).